Decision-making is a function of past experience.

 What is Meltzer Lippe?
 Who is Meltzer Lippe?

-Download the story (below right), or read on and listen to Managing Partner, Lew Meltzer tell you himself.
+Download the story (below right), or read on and listen to Chairman, Lew Meltzer tell you himself.

 “Brain Power & Integrity”

 It was in the beginning of June 1970 that Lew Meltzer formed the firm with his good friend Henry Levinson and Henry’s uncle Ted Rothenberg.
 For almost two years before that Lew had been practicing solo as a tax and real estate lawyer.
 His vision for a future law practice on Long Island was taking hold, and he did not want to go it alone.
 Just a few years earlier, in June of 1965, Lew was privileged to have graduated from Harvard Law School.
 While most of his friends went to big firms in the City, he was certain that home on Long Island would be a great place to have a legal career and build a quality law firm with talent as good as in the big city to the west.

 Long Island’s business community was more mature than its legal community.
 Lew experienced this first hand during the summer of 1964 when he had a summer job in Mineola in a labor law firm on the corner of Old Country Road and Mineola Boulevard.
 Then in September of 1965 his pounding the streets looking for work in Mineola paid off when he secured a “temporary” position at what was then a large firm of English, Cianciulli & Reisman, the early predecessor to what is now Meyer, Suozzi, English and Klein.
 Jack English was the Nassau County Democratic Leader and close with the Kennedys.
 Lew fibbed on the interview by telling them he was a Republican and they needed political diversity.
 The temporary job turned into a permanent one and he gained lots of experience in real estate law because that firm represented Roosevelt Field Mall.